Priceville, Ontario: History

 The first settlers were African Americans, who established a small settlement along Old Durham Road (now Durham Road B) east of the village.
 Here they built a log school, a log church and established a cemetery.
 Many of these early settlers later moved to Collingwood, Oro, or Owen Sound.
 All that remains to commemorate this community is a cairn and refurbished grave site at the intersection of County Road 14 and Durham Road B some three kilometers east of Priceville.
 The discovery and refurbishment of this cemetery is documented in the 2000 National Film Board of Canada film, Speakers for the Dead, co-directed by Jennifer Holness and David Sutherland (now Sudz Sutherland).

 The 1908 CPR Priceville Station was located on the CPR Walkerton Sub-division and formerly Walkerton Lucknow Railway.
-The station was relocated off the abandonded line and is now located on 405019 Grey County Road 4 as a private residence.
+The station was relocated off the abandoned line and is now located on 405019 Grey County Road 4 as a private residence.

 Gaelic-speaking Scottish people arrived around 1850.
 Almost all the early headstones in the pioneer cemetery commemorate people of Scottish origin.
 Some of these settlers intermarried with the black settlers.